allister-grange/unified-devops/README.md

    - [ ] nodejs and .net installs
   - [ ] configuring the swap (common)
   - [ ] s3 bucket backups for the databases

+- [ ] set up terraform + inspec with packer to speed up development of ansible scripts